 by a viral infection that affects your vocal cord nerves, an injury to a nerve during

 surgery, stroke, or cancer.
 If one or both of your vocal cords are paralyzed in a

 nearly closed position, you may have noisy or difficult breathing.
 If they are paralyzed

 in an open position, you may have a weak, breathy voice.
 Some people will get better

 over time.
-In other cases, the paralysis is permanent.
-Surgery and voice therapy may
+In other cases, the paralysis is lifelong (permanent).
+Surgery and voice

 Spasmodic dysphonia.
 This is a nerve problem that causes the vocal cords to spasm.
 It can make the voice